Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \subsubsection{Node-centric Misbehavior Detection}

-Node-centric misbehavior detection covers behavioral and trust-based detection.
-In both of these settings, the primary focus of the mechanism is to establish the trustworthiness of a node.
-This as opposed to data-centric misbehavior detection, which focuses on the trustworthiness of received information.
-Behavioral detection has parallels with anomaly- and specification-based intrusion detection, while trust-based detection assigns confidence to a message based on its source(s), often incorporating reputation systems.

 \paragraph{Behavioral} The first branch of node-centric detection is behavioral.
 This type of detection exploits patterns in the behavior of specific nodes at a protocol level.
 Information considered by these mechanisms includes the amount of messages transmitted by a node or the correctness of their format.
 A core aspect of behavioral mechanisms is that their analysis is focused on a node-basis and typically does not consider data semantics, as done by data-centric mechanisms.
 An example of a behavioral misbehavior detection mechanism is the concept of a Watchdog~\cite{Marti2000:Mitigating} that was introduced for the security of routing in mobile ad-hoc networks.
-In a Watchdog, each node monitors the network to verify that its neighbors that are supposed to forward messages actually do so, by listening for retransmissions.
+In a Watchdog, each node monitors the network to verify that its neighbors actually forward the messages they are supposed to forward.

 \paragraph{Trust-based} The other branch of node-centric detection is trust-based.
-Trust-based mechanisms exploits the fact that many nodes in the network are honest, and that infrastructure is available to remove malicious nodes.
+Trust-based mechanisms exploit the fact that many nodes in the network are honest, and that infrastructure is available to remove malicious nodes.
 Trust-based detection includes reputation systems, which rate node behavior over time, but also voting schemes that allow vehicles to vote on the correctness of information.
 Trust-based detection can occur either locally or with infrastructural support.
-In the latter case, issues regarding privacy are a serious concern, which we address in Section~\ref{sec:pseudonym-discussion}.
+In the latter case, issues regarding privacy are a serious concern, which we address in Section~\ref{sec:pseudonyms}.
 Trust-based detection often relies on input from other detection mechanisms to update the reputation of nodes in the network.